SpinningWing Logo

 Off-Axis Responses to Collective

-At higher speeds the picture is different.
-Modern helicopters have large vertical fins that reduce the aforementioned yaw responses at high speed.
-However, there’s another effect that creeps in.
 At high speed, collective input adds more lift to the advancing side (right side for CCW) of the main rotor than to the retreating side.
 This follows from the fact that the advancing side operates at a larger airspeed / dynamic pressure.
 This lift imbalance changes rotor flapping, increasing it roughly 90 degrees later, over the nose.
 This causes the helicopter to pitch up when the collective is increased.
 Likewise, a helicopter will naturally pitch down when collective is lowered at high speed.
-This, like other off-axis responses, may be automatically countered by an AFCS.

 Off-Axis Responses to Pedal